Qolore7/lost-liberty/README.md

 `Patching completed successfully.
 Press any key to continue . . .`

-Exit out of the command prompt and make sure that the `4GB Patcher` mod is enabled in the left pane of MO2
+Exit out of the command prompt

 Make sure the dropdown box on the right is set to `Fallout 3` and press the Run button.